raspberrypilearning/getting-started-with-node-red/worksheet.md

 ## Debugging your flow

 1. If your LED doesn't turn on and off, firstly check that you have wired the components correctly on the breadboard.
-Make sure you have wired your LED to both **Ground** and **Pin 17** on your Raspberry Pi.
+Make sure you have wired your LED to both **Ground** and **pin 17** on your Raspberry Pi.

   You can also ask Node-RED to display debugging information by wiring up your nodes to a **Debug** node, which can be found under **output**.
 Drag in a debug node and wire your two inject nodes to it, then click Deploy.
 When you click the buttons to inject the message, Node-RED will show you what was injected in the **Debug** tab on the right side of the screen.
 Click the tab to display the messages.